Salt-and-pepper noise

 Salt-and-pepper noise, also known as impulse noise, is a form of noise sometimes seen on digital images.
+For black-and-white or grayscale images, it presents as sparsely occurring white and black pixels, giving the appearance of an image sprinkled with salt and pepper.

+Cause

-This noise can be caused by sharp and sudden disturbances in the image signal.
-It presents itself as sparsely occurring white and black pixels.
+Salt-and-pepper noise can be caused by sharp and sudden disturbances in the image signal.
+These may be from transmission errors, corrupted pixel elements in the camera sensors, or faulty memory locations in the storage media.

+Removal

 An effective noise reduction method for this type of noise is a median filter or a morphological filter.
 For reducing either salt noise or pepper noise, but not both, a contraharmonic mean filter can be effective.

+Linear filters are generally ineffective for removing impulse noise.